databricks/spark-training/ampcamp/blinkdb.md

    122340466 +/- 225926.0 (99% Confidence)
    Time taken: 2.993 seconds</span></pre>

    Notice that our sampled query produces a slightly incorrect answer, but it runs faster.
 Also, the query result now includes some additional text, which tells us how close BlinkDB thinks it is to the true answer.
-In this case, BlinkDB says that the interval [122114540, 122566392] is a .99 confidence interval for the true count.
+In this case, BlinkDB reports that the interval [122114540, 122566392] (this is just subtracting or adding 225926.0 to 122340466) probably contains the true count.

+   Technically, this interval is a .99 confidence interval.
 Confidence intervals come with the guarantee that, if you were to repeatedly create new samples using the `samplewith` operator and then perform this query on each sample, the confidence interval reported by BlinkDB would contain the true answer (122352588) 99% of the time.
 A simpler (though not entirely correct) interpretation is that there is a 99% chance that the true count is inside the confidence interval.

 8. Now we would like to find out the average number of hits on pages with "San Francisco" in the title throughout the entire period:

    <pre class="prettyprint lang-sql">